 Bloomerang offers this quick, seven-step guide to convert any nonprofit event into a virtual campaign.

-The Peer-to-Peer Professional Forum recently hosted a special webinar that provided advice on how to create an effective virtual event.
+The Peer-to-Peer Professional Forum hosted a special webinar that provided advice on how to create an effective virtual event.

 At our request, Michael Johnston, president of Hewitt and Johnston Consultants, wrote this article examining a few existing virtual programs and offering advice on factors to consider when creating such an initiative.

 Qgiv has put together a useful post on how transition your fundraisers to virtual events.

 The Pancreatic Cancer Action Network has had a virtual strider program as a part of its PurpleStride walk series for some time and is now leveraging in light of its cancellation of in-person events in March and April.